Latest News 19th June, 2019

 2003 World Tour3 Countries in 3 days.

-The Guild meets every Friday night, at the White Horse Inn in Bridge at 9pm
+The Guild meets every Friday night, at The Plough and Harrow in Bridge at 9pm

 Annual subscription: £520, payable weekly.